 In footwear and apparel especially, there are times when certain size or color variants are temporarily out of stock.
-KEEN, which sells hiking shoes, gives shoppers the option to receive an email when the product of their choice is available again.
+Balenciaga, which sells luxury clothing, gives shoppers the option to receive an email when the product of their choice is available again.

-Every ecommerce store should consider blogging regularly to connect with customers and to rank better in search engines.
+Every ecommerce store should consider blogging regularly to connect with customers and to rank better in search engine results.
 If you’re already creating content, consider actively featuring your blog on your online store.

 Don’t forget, there are more ways to take advantage of content marketing than simply blogging: